perfana/afterburner/README.md

 ## security filter

-The `secure-delay` has a BasicAuthenticationFilter enabled with BCrypt check.
+The `secured-delay` has a BasicAuthenticationFilter enabled with BCrypt check.

 Check what impact this has on latency and cpu usage.